praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 - Deletes the doctor at the specified `INDEX`.

 ***Additional notes***
-- If the doctor you wish to delete is not shown on the doctors list, you can try using [`list-doc`](#listing-all-doctors) to list out all the doctors in Docedex first.
+- If the doctor you wish to delete is not shown on the *doctors list*, you can try using [`list-doc`](#listing-all-doctors) to list out all the doctors in Docedex first.

 ***Examples***
 - `del-doc 2`
-  - Deletes the 2nd doctor displayed in the doctors list within Docedex.
+  - Deletes the 2nd doctor displayed in the *doctors list* within Docedex.

 <div markdown="span" class="alert alert-info">
     Don't know what each parameter stands for?
 Refer to our guide on the <a href="#parameter-information">Parameter Information</a>.
     <br/><br/>
     Confused regarding the command format?
 Refer to our guide on the <a href="#command-format">Command Format</a>.
+    <br/><br/>
+    Not sure of the terminology used?
+Refer to our <a href="#glossary">Glossary</a> for the definitions of terms used and <a href="#quick-orientation">Quick Orientation</a> to the GUI for the definitions of GUI components.
 </div>

 [Scroll back to Table of Contents](#table-of-contents)